This series took place in Winter 2026 and is now complete.

 Carly is also the mother of two young boys, ages three and one.
 Through ParentLab, she’s creating spaces she wished she’d had during her own barsels: where parents can think out loud, reconnect with themselves as whole people, and relate to one another beyond baby milestones.

 Mary Banda is a wife, a mother of two boys six and ten years old and many other things.
-She is a yoga teacher, stretch and breath coach, and psychotherapist.
+She is a yoga teacher, stretch and breath coach, and psychotherapist in training.
 But many people know her simply as a mother navigating the beautifully bumpy road of parenthood, just like every other mother.

 Through her own long relationship with therapy, she’s gathered a grounded, practical toolbox that supports balance in everyday life.
 One lesson continues to rise to the surface: less really is more.
 And learning to let go into “less”?
 That’s a practice in itself, often uncomfortable, always meaningful.